Eastern Bluebird Topics

 But putting up a nest box will more than likely also attract both house sparrows, introduced invasive species.
 Before you decide to put up a nest box for bluebirds, you must commit to preventing house sparrows from nesting in your nest box.
 They will destroy the eggs, nestlings and adult bluebirds, given the chance.

 If you are ready to control house sparrows, then you will need some nest boxes.
 Various literature recommends a 4 to 5 inch square box.
 Based on my experience, I find a 3 1/2" X 4" box works well.
 It uses pine boards, which are smooth on all surfaces.
 The box uses a front opening design and allows for nest box traps to be inserted.
-Nest Box traps are used to trap competing house sparrows.
+A Nest Box Trap should be used to trap competing house sparrows.

 The dimensions of a nest box are as follows.